 The mission of Semmes Elementary School is to provide all students with a safe, supportive, and stimulating learning environment where each student receives the education necessary to guarantee success in becoming lifelong learners and responsible citizens.

 Education has long been a priority among Semmes area residents.
 The first formal school in Semmes was a log cabin founded in 1874.
 The cabin, used as a church and school, was located on the sixteenth section close to where Mary G. Montgomery High School is today.
 James Alpin McCrary was the first teacher and he taught twelve students.

-As Semmes School has its origin in the First Baptist Church building in 1874, one hundred thirty four years later that borrowed building with twelve students and one teacher has evolved into three elementary schools (Semmes, Allentown and J. E. Turner), a high school (Mary G. Montgomery) with new additions and renovations, and a new-state-of-the-art middle school (Semmes Middle), which is the largest middle school in the state of Alabama.
+As Semmes School has its origin in the First Baptist Church building in 1874, one hundred forty six years later that borrowed building with twelve students and one teacher has evolved into three elementary schools (Semmes, Allentown and J. E. Turner), a high school (Mary G. Montgomery), and a middle school (Semmes Middle) which is the largest middle school in the state of Alabama.